 - "finite sequence of steps" refers to the fact that the description of the algorithm itself has to be finite.
-In the example above, you can think of each "step" as being one line of the pseudocode. - "precise steps" while not very precise in itself, this requirement tries to match the intuition that this isn't an algorithm for finding the GCD of two numbers: determine the GCD of a and b.
+In the example above, you can think of each "step" as being one line of the pseudocode. - "precise steps" while not a very precise phrase in itself, this requirement tries to match the intuition that the following isn't a valid algorithm for finding the GCD of two numbers: